-Multi-cancer early detection (MCED) tests are blood-based screening tests (also called liquid biopsies) that are designed to identify the presence of cancer for more than one cancer at a time at the earliest possible stages, before noticeable symptoms occur.
+Multi-cancer early detection (MCED) tests are blood-based tests (also called liquid biopsies) that are designed to identify the presence of cancer for more than one cancer at a time in early, more treatable stages.
+MCED tests:

 Early detection saves lives.
 Unfortunately, the important benefits of early cancer detection are not reaching enough people.

 The routine cancer screening tests currently available and covered by Medicare detect only five cancer types—lung, breast, cervical, colorectal and prostate—which means there are no early detection tests for most cancer types.
 But when cancer is detected early, nearly nine of every 10 cancer patients will live five years or longer.2